After Anna learns the truth about Kato, Eros ambushes her and gives her a warning to stop innocent bloodshed.

-Anna sat back, trying to take it all in.
-“He’s dead.
-He’s really dead.”
+Anna frowned, trying to take it all in.
+"He's dead.
+He's really dead."

 "Whoa…" Anna turned to Kyoko.
 "What happens now?"

-“Be careful, I guess?”
-There was a pause.
+"Be careful, I guess?" the old lady suggested.
 Anna lowered her shoulders.

 "Do you know where he kept Papa's boxes?" she asked.
 Kyoko rose to her feet.

-“Follow me,” she said.
-The old woman headed out of the apartment.
-Anna followed behind in silence.
+"Follow me," she said.
+The old woman headed out of the apartment with Anna following behind.

-Suddenly, Anna felt someone grab her from behind.
+Anna currently found herself at a loss.
+Kato-san is dead?
+It can't be. /Did he die trying to help me against my family?
+If so, did Haruka kill him?
+Or did she get someone else to do it?/ Her thoughts came to a halt when Anna felt someone grab her from behind.
 The woman cried out as a soft, heavy hand covered her mouth.
-She tried to fight back, but found herself dragged into an alley.
+She fought back in vain, but found herself dragged into an alley.

-“Let me go!” she tried to yell.
-Despite her attempts to get free, the assailant wouldn’t let up.
+"Let me go!" she yelled through the muzzle.
+Despite her attempts to get free, the assailant wouldn't let up.

 "Shhh," a male's voice whispered.
 "I won't hurt you."
 Anna glanced up over her head.
 A pair of golden eyes stared down at her.

-“Why should I trust you?” she hissed.
+"Why should I trust you?" she hissed under the hand.
 The eyes leaned in with a young-looking face.
-Anna looked angry-puzzled.
+Anna looked angry and puzzled.

 "Who the hell are you?" she snapped.
 The man with the boyish face shushed her again.

-“I am called Eros,” he whispered.
-“I am a Shinigami bounty hunter.”
-Anna’s eyes widened as she tried to escape again.
-Eros held her in place.
+"I am called Eros," he whispered.
+"I am a shinigami bounty hunter."
+Anna's eyes widened as she tried to escape again, but Eros held her in place.

 "Don't worry," he said.
 "I'm not here for your soul.
 I only have a message for you."
 He took his hand from her mouth.
 Anna narrowed her eyes at him.

-“Because Tsuzuki-san and his partner are about to kill an innocent,” he said.
-Anna paused.
+"Because Tsuzuki-san and his partner are about to kill an innocent," Eros said without any emotion in his voice.

-“Asato?” she asked.
-“Why would he?”
-Eros let her stand.
+"Asato?"
+Anna asked.
+"Why would he?"
+Eros let her stand on her own.

 "They are investigating the murders in Nihon University Junior and High," he said.